LINUX Mageia 1.0

 Note: I did this under 2010.1 on my second PC, but it should be the same under 2010.2.

-I have the D-link DWA-510 wireless network card (Linux says it's a RaLink RT2561/RT61 rev B 802.11g), which comes with a Windows installation CD.
+D-link DWA-510 wireless network card (Linux says it's a RaLink RT2561/RT61 rev B 802.11g), which comes with a Windows installation CD.
 To install it go to mcc - the Mageia Control Centre and go to "Network & Internet" then "Set up a new network interface".
-As driver use the Windows ndis driver in Driver/Drivers/WinXP_2K_9X/NetRt61G.INF on the installation CD.
-Nothing else worked!
+As driver use the Windows ndis driver in

 In "Network Center" of mcc select the following: